 Introduction to the mathematical theory of statistics.
 Explore maximum likelihood estimation, confidence intervals, hypothesis tests and statistical decision theory, tail and concentration bounds, concentration of measure, and nonparametric statistics.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 431 with a grade of at least C-; Mathematics 340L or 341 or Statistics and Data Sciences 329C with a grade of at least C-; and credit with a grade of at least C- or registration for Statistics and Data Sciences 334; and a solid foundation in calculus, probability theory, and linear algebra.

 [Approved elective for SDS majors.
-Non-majors are restricted from enrollment in the course.
-Offered in fall semesters only starting in fall 2025.]
+Non-majors are restricted from enrollment in the course.]

 SDS 375: Special Topics in Scientific Computation*